simonsobs/ocs/docs/live_monitor/docker.rst

 .. note::

-    Since all the OCS Agents are configured to run in containers (which is our recommendation for running your system), there is no additonal startup of OCS Agents.
+    Since all the OCS Agents are configured to run in containers (which is our recommendation for running your system), there is no additional startup of OCS Agents.
 Previously these were either started individually by calling the agent script in a terminal, or using the `ocsbow` tool.